MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 <img src="image3.jpg" alt="Description" width="328"/>   <img src="image4.jpg" alt="Description" width="300"/>

 To send data using LoRa from the INSA, we have to use a gateway accessible through ChirpStack framework.
-We reused an already existing Arduino code modified as follow :
+We reuse an already existing Arduino code modified as follow :
 * Connect to the gateway using our specific credentials
 * Retrieve data measured by the gas sensor
 * Encode data from the sensor as bytes